evimarp/simple_stats/README.md

 ```pydocstring
 >>> capture.add(3, 3, 4, 6)
 ```
-- or passing a list of integers at initialize time.
+- or passing a list of integers at initialization time.
 ```python
 capture = DataCapture(3, 3, 4, 6)
 ```